tailwindlabs/tailwindcss/source/docs/extracting-components.blade.md

 It's very rare that all of the information needed to define a UI component can live entirely in CSS — there's almost always some important corresponding HTML structure you need to use as well.

 @component('_partials.tip-bad')
-Don't rely on CSS alone to extract complex components
+Don't rely on CSS classes to extract complex components
 @endcomponent

 @component('_partials.code-sample', ['class' => 'p-8'])